 Final Oral Examination

 - Determine Final Oral Examination meeting date and time when POS Committee members can meet (must be no later than the Graduate College Final Oral Examination deadline).
-All Final Oral Exams will be held virtually at this time due to COVID-19.
+All Final Oral Exams will be held in person.

 - If the date of the Final Oral Examination meeting changes, notify the Graduate College (515-294-4531) and the Graduation Support Staff (Katie Siders) immediately in order to have the date corrected in the online system.
 The time and location can be changed by the student using their Graduate College “Student Tools” access.

 - An Online Final Oral Examination Request form must be initiated by the student no later than 3 weeks before the date of the exam.

 - Major Professor receives an email with a link to approve the request.
 If the request is submitted close to the CANCELLATION DATE, it is the student’s responsibility to let their Major Professor know to approve the request ASAP so the Graduate College has received it by the deadline (see Graduate College CANCELLATION DATE information below).

 - All POS Committee members receive an email notification of the requested date confirming the date, time, and place of the exam.
 A member must contact the student and/or Major Professor right away if there is a problem.
 If a committee member cannot be present in person, they will need to fill out the Committee Member at a Distance form on the Graduate College website and receive permission to participate at a distance.